In Depth Baby Product Reviews Led by a Pediatrician

 The UPPAbaby Vista v2 has a color-changing window on the brake to let you know if they are set or ready to roll.

 Once again, the Baby Trend options failed to impress with their double-action brakes, which require setting and releasing two pedals.
+We worry parents will forget or grow complacent over time and only press one pedal.
+This would result in the brakes being improperly set and could result in injury or death.
 The best brakes in the lineup are those on the UPPAbaby Vista v2, with the Baby Jogger City Mini GT2 following close behind.

 Having an easy-to-fold stroller can be a game changer if you need to perform this function on a regular basis.